Vranah/Landing-Page/README.txt

-Creating the Landing-Page for The Oding Project
+Creating the Landing-Page for The Odin Project